 Total Revenue – COGS ÷ Total Revenue x 100

-Every industry is different, as is every small business, so gross margins can vary widely.
-Grocery stores, car dealers and furniture stores, for example, have lower margins than accounting firms, coffee shops and storage facilities.
-Reason being, there are a multitude of factors that influence margins in each industry, such as consumer demand and the costs associated with materials, labor, production, shipping and storage.
+Every industry is different, as is every small business, so gross margins vary widely.
+Grocery stores, car dealers, and furniture stores, for example, have lower margins than accounting firms, coffee shops, and storage facilities.
+Many factors influence margins in each industry, such as consumer demand and the costs of materials, labor, production, shipping, and storage.

-Most accountants and business analysts agree that a gross margin of 5-20% is something to strive for.
-Keep in mind that a seemingly low gross margin might actually be a high gross margin in your particular business industry.
-For example, if your company’s margin is 6% and the average for your industry is 4%, you are outperforming your industry.
+Most accountants and business analysts agree that a 5-20% gross margin is something to strive for.
+However, remember that a seemingly low margin might be high in your particular business industry.
+For example, if your business’s margin is 6% and the average for your sector is 4%, you outperform your industry.

-After you calculate your company’s gross margin, and comparing it to your industry average, you will be able to identify potential problems with your prices.
-If you are exceeding your sales goals on a monthly basis but posting minimal profits, your prices might be too low.
-The most successful small businesses have a good pricing strategy in place, one that is not too low and not too high, and that consumers see as worth their hard-earned dollar.
+After you calculate your gross margin and compare it to the industry average, you will identify potential problems with your prices.
+For example, if you exceed your sales goals monthly but show minimal profits, your prices might be too low.
+The most successful small businesses have a good pricing strategy in place, which is not too low and not too high and that consumers see as worth their hard-earned dollars.

-Lastly, you can also calculate the gross margin of the individual goods, products and services you sell.
-This is a smart business strategy because it enables you to see which of your goods, products and services are in high demand, and which ones should take a back seat in your marketing efforts, or slowly be phased out.
+Lastly, you can also calculate the gross margin of the individual goods, products, and services you sell.
+Again, this is an intelligent business strategy because it lets you see which of your goods, products, and services are in high demand and which ones should take a back seat in your marketing efforts or slowly be phased out.